avantikalal/covid-gene-expression/report/biohackrxiv.md

 ## Project 5: Reproducible workflows

 With the goal of making our protocols available to the scientific community, we have packaged the software and pipeline described in Project 1 Pipeline 1.
 The fully reproducible, containerized pipeline was implemented in Nextflow (Di Tommaso et al., 2017) based on the nf-core framework (Ewels et al., 2020) to enable the reuse for additional data sets and verification generated results. **Fig. 7** depicts the proposed reproducible workflow.
+The pipeline for this workflow can be found at  https://github.com/chelauk/covidhackathon.

 Additionally, all the software described in this manuscript has been made available using Docker (Merkel, 2014) containers.
 As part of our future work, we aim to make a similar pipeline available for the analysis in Project 2.